physrisk/website-source/pages/students.md

 Slug: students
 Order: 5

-We are always happy to accept students from different backgrounds (physics, mathematics, social sciences) who would be interested in complex socio-economic systems.
-Having good skills in programming or mathematics would be extremely helpful as well as having a good grasp of statistical physics or social sciences, but these are surely not mandatory as with proper determination and with enough effort anything can be learnt.
+We are always happy to accept students from different backgrounds (physics, mathematics, social sciences) who would be interested in the modeling of complex physical and socio-economic systems.
+While strong programming or mathematical skills, as well as a good grasp of statistical physics or the social sciences, would be advantageous, they are not strictly required.
+We believe that with sufficient determination and effort, all necessary skills can be developed.

 If you are interested, feel free to [contact us]({filename}/pages/about.md).
 We will try to schedule a meeting to find a problem you could tackle.